elastic/ml-cpp/build-setup/linux.md

 ### General settings for building the tools

 Most of the tools are built via a GNU "configure" script.
 There are some environment variables that affect the behaviour of this.
-Therefore, when building ANY tool on Linux, set the following environment variable:
+Therefore, when building ANY tool on Linux, set the following environment variables:

 ```
+export CFLAGS='-g -O3 -fstack-protector -D_FORTIFY_SOURCE=2'
 export CXX='g++ -std=gnu++14'
+export CXXFLAGS='-g -O3 -fstack-protector -D_FORTIFY_SOURCE=2'
+export LDFLAGS='-Wl,-z,relro -Wl,-z,now'
 unset LIBRARY_PATH
 ```

-The `CXX` environment variable only needs to be set when building tools on Linux.
-It should NOT be set when compiling the Machine Learning source code (as this should pick up all settings from our Makefiles).
+These environment variables only need to be set when building tools on Linux.
+They should NOT be set when compiling the Machine Learning source code (as this should pick up all settings from our Makefiles).

 ### gcc